google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/your-first-pwapp/index.md

    *
    * Code required to start the app
    *
-   * NOTE: To simplify this codelab, we've used localStorage.
+   * NOTE: To simplify this code lab, we've used localStorage.
    *   localStorage is a synchronous API and has serious performance
    *   implications.
 It should not be used in production applications!
    *   Instead, check out IDB (https://www.npmjs.com/package/idb) or